Background for writing this topic

 Now let’s us try to do a risk assessment on this scenario.

 **Note: I understand that this use case is relative and subjective to different people.
-There could be different possibilities of analyzing and understanding the scenario based on the geographic location.
+There could be different possibilities of analyzing and understanding the scenario based on the geographic location and other factors.
 You may be able to come up with more risks and new use cases which is appreciated.
-But the intention here is to convey the message to anyone who is new to risk assessments and reduce confusions on certain aspects of risk assessment process.**
+But the intention here is to send the right message to anyone who is new to risk assessments and to reduce confusions before diving into this topic**

-**Note: I have intentionally tried not to directly refer to the any of the standard methods or protocols that we use in SAP threat modelling to make it as generic as possible.
+**Note: I have intentionally tried not to directly refer to the any of the standard methods or SAP security requirements that we use in SAP threat modelling to make it as generic as possible.
 Objective here is to convey the concept of risk assessment to general public using a relatable example**

 Determining Asset: People, property and information.
 People may include employees and customers along with other third parties involved in business activity.
 Property assets may be tangible or intangible.
 Tangible assets include physical infrastructure, systems etc. Intangible assets include company credibility, reputation and proprietary information.
 Information may include business data, employee and customer information, company records etc.